 British tourist Keith Brown was sentenced to four years in prison after Dubai customs officers found a 0.003g trace of cannabis stuck in the tread of his shoe.

-Alcohol might be banned
+Alcohol is banned

 Non-Muslim residents must apply for a liquor licence to drink alcohol at home and in licensed venues.
 These licences are valid only in the Emirate that issued the licence.